-Required Documents for Mutual Divorce
+Required Documents for Mutual Consent Divorce in India 2026

 Mutual Divorce is a legal procedure to dissolve a marriage through a mutual concern.
 Both parties need to agree to the divorce and sign the divorce papers.
 Lots of paperwork is required to complete the Mutual Divorce procedure, such as a Marriage certificate, income proof, Mou and many more.
 There is a high probability of delaying the procedure due to inappropriate documentation.